USSF, USCG partner to strengthen presence in space domain

+“We are excited for the opportunity to partner with Space Force in potential future research, as well as share researchers and best practices,” Keane said.
+“We quickly realized the value that this relationship presented for both agencies soon after the Space Force participated in a Coast Guard strategic study that examined the Coast Guard’s future role in space governance, use of spaced based technology and research areas.”

+Due to the high dynamics of space and its rapidly evolving domain, the demand for space-based capabilities is significantly increasing and it is imperative for the U.S. national security community to maintain its technological edge and strong foothold in space.

-Technology and Research, and U.S. Coast Guard Capt.
-Dan Keane, Coast Guard Research and Development Center commanding officer, sign a Memorandum of Understanding to enhance space-related capabilities for the joint warfighter.
-This MOU aims to develop a partnership that focuses on coordination, collaboration, and transparency to enhance capabilities and technologies, and to share best practices.
-(U.S. Air Force photo by Staff Sgt.
-Stuart Bright)
+The Coast Guard has research activities adept at identifying, developing, and operating emerging technologies to benefit national space-related capabilities, including space missions and operations.
+Through this MOU the organizations aim to develop a partnership that focuses on collaboration and transparency to enhance capabilities and technologies, and to share best practices.

+“The Coast Guard is a forward-leaning organization with an eye to the future,” Mozer said.
+“The Space Force wants to take advantage of their methods of strategic foresight and apply them to our own space problems, where technology developments overlap between the two services, we want to partner.”

 |Date Taken: